 Curator of Decorative Art and Design

-Stephen Harrison is responsible for a diverse collection of ceramics, glass, metalwork, and furniture representing European, American, and Asian export material from 1500 to the present.
-He joined the museum in 2005 and has worked on numerous projects, including the complete redesign and reinstallation of the museum’s decorative arts collection.
+Stephen Harrison is responsible for European and American decorative art from 1500 to the present.
+He joined the museum in 2005 and has worked on numerous projects, including the complete redesign and reinstallation of the museum’s decorative art collection.
+He is currently co-curator, with Sarah Coffin of Cooper Hewitt, Smithsonian Design Museum, of the exhibition The Jazz Age: American Style in the 1920s.